chanzuckerberg/cellxgene/docs/posts/hosted.md

 `--disable-diffexp`: the differential expression computation can be resource intensive, in particular for large datasets.
 If many differential expression calculation requests are made in rapid sequence, it may cause the server CPU or memory resources to be exhausted, and impact the ability of other users to access data.
 This command line option will disable the differential expression feature, including the removal of the `Differential expression` button.

-`--experimental-annotations`: this feature, which is disabled by default, may not be appropriate for hosted environments.
+`--disable-annotations`: annotations, which is enabled by default, may not be appropriate for hosted environments.
 It will write to the local file system, and in extreme cases could be used to abuse (or exceed) file system capacity on the hosting server.
+We recommend disabling this with this flag.

-`--experimental-annotations-file`: this specifies a single file for all end-user annotations, and is incompatible with hosted or multi-user use of cellxgene.
+`--annotations-input-file`: this specifies a single file for all end-user annotations, and is incompatible with hosted or multi-user use of cellxgene.
 Using it will cause loss of user annotation data (ie, the CSV file will be overwritten).
-If you wish to explore using the _experimental_ annotations feature in a multi-user environment, please refer to the [annotations documentation](annotations).
+If you wish to explore using the annotations feature in a multi-user environment, please refer to the [annotations documentation](annotations).

 ## Community software projects